Joyce E. KingProfessor - Benjamin E. Mays Endowed Chair and Professor Educational Policy Studies

 Visionary parent education

 Previously, King held senior academic affairs positions as Provost at Spelman College, Associate Provost at Medgar Evers College, CUNY and Associate Vice Chancellor for Academic Affairs and Diversity Programs at the University of New Orleans.
-She was director of teacher education for twelve years at Santa Clara University and the first head of the Ethnic Studies Department at Mills College.
+She was the director of teacher education for twelve years at Santa Clara University and the first head of the Ethnic Studies Department at Mills College.
 She completed two prestigious leadership programs: the American Council on Education Fellowship at Stanford University with the President, the Vice President for Planning and Management, and the Office for Multicultural Development.
 As a W.K.
 Kellogg National Fellowship recipient, King also studied women’s leadership and grassroots participation in social change in China, Brazil, France, Kenya, Japan, Mali and Peru.

 Widely respected in the fields of urban education and the sociology of education, King’s research has contributed to the knowledge-base on preparing teachers for diversity and curriculum theorizing through her scholarship, teaching practice and leadership.
 She served on the Curriculum Commission of the State Board of Education.